Searchable symmetric encryption: History of Searchable Symmetric Encryption

 Goh and Chang and Mitzenmacher proposed security definitions for SSE.
-These were strengthened and extended by Curtmola, Garay, Kamara and Ostrovsky who proposed the notion of adaptive security for SSE.
-This work also was the first to observe leakage in SSE and to formally capture it as part of the security definition.
+These were later strengthened and extended by Curtmola, Garay, Kamara and Ostrovsky, who introduced the notion of adaptive security for SSE.
+This work was also the first to observe leakage in SSE and to formally capture it as part of the security definition.
 Leakage was further formalized and generalized by Chase and Kamara.
 Islam, Kuzu and Kantarcioglu described the first leakage attack.

-All the previously mentioned constructions support single keyword search.
+All the previously mentioned constructions support single-keyword search.
 Cash, Jarecki, Jutla, Krawczyk, Roşu and Steiner proposed an SSE scheme that supports conjunctive search in sub-linear time in $n$.
 The construction can also be extended to support disjunctive and Boolean searches that can be expressed in searchable normal form (SNF) in sub-linear time.
 At the same time, Pappas, Krell, Vo, Kolesnikov, Malkin, Choi, George, Keromytis and Bellovin described a construction that supports conjunctive and all disjunctive and Boolean searches in sub-linear time.

 Security

-SSE schemes are designed to guarantee that the untrusted server cannot learn any partial information about the documents or the search queries beyond some well-defined and reasonable leakage.
-The leakage of a scheme is formally described using a leakage profile which itself can consists of several leakage patterns.
+SSE schemes are designed to ensure that an untrusted server cannot learn any partial information about the documents or search queries beyond a well-defined and reasonable leakage.
+The leakage of a scheme is formally described using a leakage profile, which itself can consist of several leakage patterns.
 SSE constructions attempt to minimize leakage while achieving the best possible search efficiency.

-SSE security can be analyzed in several adversarial models but the most common are:
+SSE security can be analyzed in several adversarial models, but the most common are: